The city of Buffalo is the seat of Erie County and the second-largest city in New York, with a population of 278,349 in 2020.

 This is a wonderful 1472 ft² 3 bedroom converted into a 5 bedroom, 1.5 bathroom house.
 Central A/C and new hot water tank with like-new 4-year-old furnace, new fence around porch and property which is a double-sized lot.
 People seeking a newer roof, maintenance-free vinyl siding, and a balcony recently serviced, must see this treasure.

 This adorable Cape Cod has 4 bedrooms, 1 bathroom, and 1,710 ft².
 This unit has a newer furnace and hot water tank, as well as an updated eat-in kitchen with a walk-in pantry.
 The first-floor bathroom was also updated in 2019 and there is a fenced-in backyard as well as a 2 car garage.
-I mean really, people, can it be any more perfect than this?
+Really, people, can it be any more perfect than this?

 There is not much not to love about this nostalgic feeling city in all its glory.
 Come see Buffalo, New York for yourself.
 You’ll be glad you did!